 Selecting a Refinancing Loan

-There are a huge number of refinancing options available to borrowers.
-Contact us at (800)593-0143 and we can help you qualify for the perfect refinance program for your needs.
-There are several things to bear in mind while you review the options.
+The number of refinance options available to borrowers can be overwhelming.
+Contact us at (800)593-0143 and we'll help you qualify for the right refinance loan to fit your financial situation.
+There are several questions to ask yourself while you look at your choices.

 Reducing Your Monthly Payments

-Are your refinance goals to lower your rate and consequently your mortgage payments?
-In that case, applying for a low, fixed-rate loan might be a wise choice for you.
-An ARM (Adjustable Rate Mortgage) or a fixed mortgage with a high rate are loans that you might want to refinance.
-Unlike the ARM, your low fixed rate mortgage stays at a certain low rate for the life of the mortgage loan, even if interest rates rise.
-If you are not expecting to move in the near future (about five years), a fixed-rate mortgage can especially be a great option.
-On the other hand, if you do see yourself selling your home in the near future, an adjustable rate mortgage with a small initial rate could be the ideal way to bring down your monthly payment.
+Are you refinancing primarily to lower your rate and monthly payments?
+In that case, getting a low, fixed-rate loan might be a good option for you.
+Maybe you currently hold a fixed-rate mortgage with a higher rate, or perhaps you have an ARM — adjustable rate mortgage — where the interest rate varies.
+Even when rates rise later, unlike with your ARM, when you close a fixed-rate mortgage, you set the low interest rate for the life of your mortgage.
+If you aren't planning on moving in the near future (about five years), a fixed-rate mortgage can especially be a good loan option.
+On the other hand, if you can see yourself moving before too long, an adjustable rate mortgage with a low initial rate might be the ideal way to bring down your monthly payment.

-Do you hold other debt, maybe with a higher interest rate, that you need to consolidate?
-If you have any higher interest debts (like credit cards or vehicle loans), you may be able to take care of that debt with a lower rate loan with your refinance, if you have the right amount of home equity.
+Perhaps you want to pull out some equity in your home (cash out) to use toward other debt.
+If you have any debt with higher interest (such as credit cards or car loans), you might be able to take care of that debt with a lower rate loan with your refinance, if you have enough equity.